 - Magnetic Resonance Imaging (MRI): MRI uses a magnetic field rather than X-rays, and can often distinguish more accurately between healthy and diseased tissue.
 MRI gives better pictures of tumors located near bone than CT, does not use radiation as CT does, and provides pictures from various angles that enable doctors to construct a three-dimensional image of the tumor.

-- Colonoscopy: A colonoscopy may be used to identify whether a second cancer is present in the colon or rectum prior to surgery.
+- Colonoscopy: Because 3-5% of patients with a colon cancer can already have an additional cancer in their colon, colonoscopy is routinely recommended to identify whether a second cancer is present in the colon prior to surgery.
 During a colonoscopy, a long flexible tube that is attached to a camera is inserted through the rectum, allowing physicians to examine the internal lining of the colon for polyps or other abnormalities.
-The physician may perform a biopsy during a colonoscopy in order to collect samples of suspicious tissues or cells for closer examination.
+Patients are given medication to minimize discomfort.
+The physician may perform a biopsy in order to collect samples of suspicious tissues or cells for closer examination.

 - Doppler Ultrasound: One technique that may help predict an increased risk of cancer recurrence is Doppler ultrasound.
 Doppler ultrasound has been used to measure blood flow in the artery to the liver (hepatic artery) and total liver flow in patients with rectal cancer.
 This measurement may be helpful because abnormalities occurring in hepatic artery blood flow can be used to detect early cancer metastasis to the liver.